NetaZuckerman/covid19/README.md

 `conda activate CoronaPipeline`\
 `python3 QC.py --reports -i fastq/raw/`

-If trimming is not necessary skip to step 6.
+if trimming is not necessary skip to step 6.

-3. Create template csv file for convenient trimming.
+3. Create a template csv file for convenient trimming.
 See details at Template. \
 `python3 QC.py --template -i fastq/raw/ ` \
 Take a look at _template.csv_ produced as output and fix some trimming parameters according to fastqc/multiqc reports.
 Scroll down to read more about the csv file.